 Launched in 1963, the Oyster Perpetual Cosmograph Daytona was designed to meet the needs of professional racing drivers.
-This year, Rolex presents exclusive versions of its Cosmograph Daytona, the benchmark for those with a passion for driving and speed.
-They feature a dial made from metallic meteorite – a rare natural material from outer space – with black chronograph counters at 3, 6 and 9 o'clock.
+The Cosmograph Daytona is the benchmark for those with a passion for driving and speed.
+It is available in a variety of versions and materials, including with a dial made from metallic meteorite – a rare natural material from outer space – with black chronograph counters at 3, 6 and 9 o'clock.

 Efficient, precise, legible, robust, reliable, waterproof and self-winding, the Cosmograph Daytona is also comfortable, elegant and timeless.
 Judging by the success and outstanding reputation worldwide of this perfect alchemy of form and function, it is considered in many respects to be the ultimate chronograph.